claudiosanches/woocommerce-moip/README.md

 ### Compatibilidade ###

-Compatível com as versões 2.0.x e 2.1.x do WooCommerce.
+Compatível desde a versão 2.0.x até 2.6.x do WooCommerce.

 ### Instalação: ###